sd2beatles/apache_airflow/Lesson3/Creating_Complex_pipelines/part4)BranchPythonOperator.md

 ```
 ![image](https://user-images.githubusercontent.com/53164959/110244713-6375e680-7fa3-11eb-89e7-bc7369e49a99.png)

-From the final result, some unintentional consequence has happened; the 'storing task' is not run and skipped over.
+From the final result, an unintentional consequence has happened; the 'storing task' is not run and skipped over.
 We need to learn more advanced cocepts to fix this issue.